Explicit Central Elements of $U_q(\mathfrak{gl}(N+1))$: Introduction

-We also note the work in \cite{Junbo}, which shows that the Casimir elements (and a trivial central element) generate the entire center of $\Uqgl$.
-Additionally, the paper \cite{LXZ} explicitly writes two algebraically independent central elements in $\Uqgl$.
+We also note the work in~\cite{Junbo}, which shows that the Casimir elements (and a trivial central element) generate the entire center of $\Uqgl$, although this had been known as early as~\cite{Rosso87}.
+Additionally, the paper~\cite{LXZ} explicitly writes two algebraically independent central elements in~$\Uqgl$.
+Recently, Dai~\cite{Dai} provided the explicit generators of the center of all (simply-connected) quantum groups of finite type by following~\cite{ZGBCMP}.
 In principle, it should be possible to match those central elements to the ones here, but we do not pursue this direction here.

-Acknowledgements: Jeffrey Kuan was supported by the Minerva Foundation and NSF grant DMS-1502665.
-Both authors were supported by the 2017 Columbia Mathematics REU program, which was funded by Columbia University.
-We thank Yi Sun for helpful discussions.

-\section{Notations and Backgrounds}
+\section{Notations and backgrounds}

-\subsection{Symmetric Groups}
+\subsection{Symmetric groups}